Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 What Happens After the Nuss Procedure?

-Even though the Nuss procedure is minimally invasive, your child will need pain medicine and rest after the surgery.
-He or she will need to stay home from school for about 3 weeks.
-It may take 6 months or more for your child to return to all activities he or she did before the surgery.
+Even though the Nuss procedure is minimally invasive, kids need pain medicine and rest after the surgery.
+They need to stay home from school for about 3 weeks.
+It may take 6 months or more for kids to return to all activities they did before the surgery.

-For about 6 weeks after the surgery, your child should:
+For about 6 weeks after the surgery, kids should:

 • Do all breathing exercises (this helps prevent infection).